Watering eyes are common and often get better on their own, but treatment may be needed if the watering affects your daily activities.

 - your baby's eyes are sore, red or very watery

-If your GP cannot find what's causing your eyes to water, they may refer you to an eye specialist (ophthalmologist) for tests.
+If the GP cannot find what's causing your eyes to water, they may refer you to an eye specialist (ophthalmologist) for tests.

 Treatment for watering eyes